Guozht/baselib/README.md

 # To compile the library

-Simply run `build.sh` and then `sudo ./install.sh` in the project's root directory
+Simply run `make` and then `sudo ./install.sh` in the project's root directory to compile and install, respectively

 # To compile against the library